AndreWohnsland/CocktailBerry/readme.md

 ## Pull Requests and Issues

 If you want to support this project, feel free to fork it and create your own pull request.
 If you run into any issues, feel free to open a ticket / issue.

-# Side Notes

-As you probably noticed, the interface is in German since this is the native language of all my friends (which are the users of the machine).
-I am planning to translate all text to English at some point, and give the possibility to choose between both languages, but currently there is no planned date for that.

-To achieve this goal the message display structure needs to be restructured.

 # ToDos